IAmThatGuy2004/The-Weather-App-project/description.md

 ### Display

-*Question for group 1:* How can our application be accesed by a user not logged in.
-Walled off, or location able to be viewed without customization or ability to share information.

-*Question for group 2:* Will we take in user's location through any geolocation methods?

 **Features:**

 - The user will be greeted with a dashboard upon login, the dashboard will be set to favourite location if one is set in user's account.